We strive to live

 Adopted on Pentecost Sunday, May 15, 2005.

 The Ministry Team is the leadership body of our church, overseeing the day-to-day life and spiritual care of the congregation.
-Current members are: Cynthia Kimball (Moderator Co-Chair); Jeff Yoder (Administrative Co-Chair); Don & Jan Rheinheimer (Pastors); Hillary Watson (Pastor); Pam Eiten (Lay Minister of Community Life); Melissa Miller (Lay Minister of Education); Chris Ewert (Lay Minister of Mission); and Shawn Kronk (Lay Minister of Worship).
+Current members are: Cynthia Kimball (Moderator Co-Chair); Jeff Yoder (Administrative Co-Chair); Don & Jan Rheinheimer (Pastors); Hillary Watson (Pastor); Pam Eiten (Lay Minister of Community Life); Melissa Miller (Lay Minister of Education); TBA (Lay Minister of Mission); and Shawn Kronk (Lay Minister of Worship).

 Don serves as pastoral team leader with primary ministries in preaching, teaching, worship, and administration.
 He and Jan have shared a full-time pastoral position at LMC since August 2013.
 Don received his Master of Divinity degree from Anabaptist Mennonite Biblical Seminary and his Doctor of Ministry from San Francisco Theological Seminary.
 His long career in ministry has included pastorates and co-pastorates in Texas, Colorado, and Illinois, and serving with Jan in Ecuador with Mennonite Mission Network.
 Don enjoys biking and photography in his spare time.